RandomString123/FWF.jl/README.md

 ## Installation

-The package is registered in `METADATA.jl` and so can be installed with `Pkg.add`.
+The package is (Hopefully soon to be) registered in `METADATA.jl` and so can be installed with `Pkg.add`.

 ```julia
 julia> Pkg.add("FWF")